-The transition to IPv6 is inevitable, but migration to IPv6 requires considerable effort, preparation and consideration.
-If done incorrectly or incompletely, it can leave gaping security holes in your network systems.
-Without careful planning, you could accidentally run both IPv4 and IPv6 in parallel, effectively nullifying any security measures you have in place around either protocol.
+The transition to IPv6 is inevitable, but migration requires considerable effort, preparation and consideration.
+If done incorrectly, it can leave gaping security holes in your network systems.
+Without careful planning, you could accidentally run both IPv4 and IPv6, nullifying the security you set up around either protocol.

-That’s why it’s vital that security solutions and practices provide full compatibility with the new infrastructures, while users delaying the migration process need to make sure any potential holes in their current protective layers are covered.
+That’s why it’s vital that security solutions provide full compatibility with the new infrastructures.

 What’s the problem with IPv4?

-When IPv4 first emerged in 1981, the 4 billion or so addresses it could provide seemed like a massive figure, given the relatively limited number of computers at the time.
-Three decades later, computers are commonplace and a wide variety of other devices also use network connections, from smartphones, tablets and handhelds to game consoles, TVs and even cars and fridges.
-Suddenly those 4 billion addresses in the available address pool seem massively inadequate.
+In 1981, the four billion addresses IPv4 could provide seemed ample given the relatively limited number of computers back then.
+Three decades later, computers and a wide variety of other devices also use network connections, from smartphones, tablets and game consoles, to TVs and even cars and fridges.
+Suddenly those four billion addresses in the available address pool are inadequate.

 The advantages of IPv6

 IPv6 offers a significantly larger pool of addresses by using 128-bit addresses: 340 undecillion (3.4×1038), compared with the 4.3 billion available in 32-bit IPv4 addresses.
-This extended pool of addresses provides scalability, but also introduces additional security by making host scanning and identification more challenging for attackers.
-But IPv6 provides more than just new addresses — it also provides a range of benefits for security, integrity and performance.
+This extended pool provides scalability, but also introduces additional security by making host scanning and identification more challenging for attackers.
+Along with new addresses, IPv6 also provides a range of benefits for security, integrity and performance.

-IPv6 was built from the ground up to be capable of end-to-end encryption.
-While this technology was retrofitted into IPv4, it remains an optional extra and isn’t universally used.
+IPv6 can run end-to-end encryption.
+While this technology was retrofitted into IPv4, it remains an optional extra that isn’t universally used.
 The encryption and integrity-checking used in current VPNs is a standard component in IPv6, available for all connections and supported by all compatible devices and systems.
-Widespread adoption of IPv6, when properly implemented, could therefore make man-in-the-middle (MITM) attacks significantly more difficult.
+Widespread adoption of IPv6 will therefore make man-in-the-middle attacks significantly more difficult.

 IPv6 also supports more-secure name resolution.
 The Secure Neighbor Discovery (SEND) protocol is capable of enabling cryptographic confirmation that a host is who it claims to be at connection time.
-This renders Address Resolution Protocol (ARP) poisoning and other naming-based attacks much more difficult.
-And while not a replacement for application- or service-layer verification, it still offers a greatly improved level of trust in connections.
-In an IPv4 network it’s fairly easy for an attacker to redirect traffic between two legitimate hosts, allowing him to manipulate the conversation or at least observe it.
+This renders Address Resolution Protocol (ARP) poisoning and other naming-based attacks more difficult.
+And while not a replacement for application- or service-layer verification, it still offers an improved level of trust in connections.
+With IPv4 it’s fairly easy for an attacker to redirect traffic between two legitimate hosts and manipulate the conversation or at least observe it.
 IPv6 makes this very hard.
-(Not all device and OS implementations of IPv6 have applied this feature yet.)

-This added security depends entirely on proper design and implementation, and the more complex and flexible infrastructure of IPv6 makes for more work ensuring every “t” is crossed and every “i” dotted.
-Nevertheless, properly configured IPv6 networking will be significantly more secure than its predecessor.
+This added security depends entirely on proper design and implementation, and the more complex and flexible infrastructure of IPv6 makes for more work.
+Nevertheless, properly configured, IPv6 networking will be significantly more secure than its predecessor.

 What are the problems with IPv6?

-Proper deployment and configuration is also a serious issue.
-Because attempting to deploy IPv6 in the same way as IPv4 guarantees problems, IT administrators must learn a whole new approach to networking, from simple network troubleshooting to configuring firewalls and monitoring security logs.
-The new knowledge so administrators will need leave many opportunities for confusion and mistakes.
+Proper deployment and configuration is a serious issue.
+Trying to deploy IPv6 the same way IPv4 was done guarantees problems.
+IT administrators must learn a whole new approach to networking, from simple network troubleshooting to configuring firewalls and monitoring security logs.
+There are many opportunities for confusion and mistakes.

 There’s no instant switch to change from IPv4 to IPv6, so partial adoption means using tunneling technologies to transport IPv6 over IPv4.
 This kind of workaround is another potential source of confusion, misconfiguration and security gaps.

-Security providers need to be on the ball regarding the IPv6 switchover.
-Many security products will require changes to handle new networking patterns, both as a transport medium for updates, lookups, and management and reporting systems and as a means to ensure continued provision of scanning and protection features.
+Many security products will require changes to handle new networking patterns, both as a transport medium for updates, lookups, and management and reporting systems and to ensure continued provision of scanning and protection features.

 So what do I need to do?

-Migration to IPv6 is no longer a question of if, but when.
-Services like Google and Facebook are already available via IPv6.
-Several large ISPs, telecommunications and web service providers are now either running trials or actively migrating.
-Mobile operators are increasingly pushing for wider IPv6 implementation to support their high-speed networks.
-This means all businesses should consider their adoption plans, if they haven’t already.
-On June 8, 2011, World IPv6 Day will see major providers around the world running full public tests on IPv6.
-We should all watch the results carefully and start to build our own pragmatic plans.
+IPv6 migration is a question of “when,” not “if.”
+Services like Google and Facebook are currently available via IPv6 and several large ISPs, telecommunications and web service providers are actively migrating.
+Mobile operators have pushed for wider IPv6 implementation to support their high-speed networks.
+All businesses should consider their adoption plans, if they haven’t already.

-- Be cautious when using tunneling during the initial overlap period.
-While tunnels can provide vital connectivity between IPv4 and IPv6 components, or enable partial IPv6 in parts of networks still based on IPv4, they can also introduce notable security risks.
-For example, tunnels can cut through your perimeter firewall rules, but might be less restricted than your firewall.
-This could allow attackers to connect to resources inside the “hard shell” of your network without your knowledge.
-Complexity is always a danger, so keep tunnels to a minimum and use them only where absolutely necessary.
-Carefully check the setup of “automatic tunneling” tools such as “6to4” and Teredo.
-Traffic tunneling will also make network security systems (e.g., IPS devices) much less likely to identify attacks.
+Be cautious when using tunneling during the initial overlap period.
+Tunnels provide vital connectivity between IPv4 and IPv6 components or enable partial IPv6 in parts of your network still based on IPv4, but they can also introduce security risks.
+Keep tunnels to a minimum and use only where absolutely necessary.
+Carefully check the setup of “automatic tunneling” tools.
+Traffic tunneling will also make network security systems less likely to identify attacks.

-- Remember to look at the bigger picture.
-Network layout under IPv6 is very different from that under IPv4, so simply replicating your existing setup will not provide ideal results.
-You need to significantly redesign your network structures to get the best out of IPv6 (detailed guides are available from vendors such as Cisco and Microsoft).
-Plan for this at the outset, rather than running multiple migrations, to avoid problems with performance and security.
-Also, be sure to consider the architecture of both the Internet facing and LAN resources — don’t casually get rid of your DMZ!
+Look at the bigger picture.
+Network layout under IPv6 is very different from IPv4, so replicating your existing setup won’t provide ideal results.
+Redesign your network structures to get the best out of IPv6.
+Don’t run multiple migrations and be sure to consider the architecture of both the Internet facing and LAN resources—don’t casually get rid of your DMZ!

-- Check that your entire networking infrastructure is compatible and up to date.
-It’s easy to miss switches and routers in patching regimes, and you may need to update these to the latest versions of firmware and software.
-Check that these devices are ready for IPv6; if they aren’t, have a plan to make them so over time.
-At first, IPv6 could introduce more risks at the protocol level (as we all learn about using it in a real environment), so make sure you pay close attention to patching.
-Many organizations do not include their network infrastructure in their patching plans, which can leave them open to very nasty attacks.
-This would be a good time to check your processes in this area.
+Confirm that your entire networking infrastructure is compatible and up to date.
+It’s easy to miss switches and routers in patching regimes, so update these to the latest versions of firmware and software.
+If these devices aren’t ready for IPv6, devise a plan.
+IPv6 may introduce risks at the protocol level and many organizations do not include their network infrastructure in their patching plans, which might leave them open to nasty attacks.
+Now’s the time to check your processes in this area.

-- Make sure all your security solutions are up to the job.
-More use of IPSec is a great idea and fully supported by IPv6, but the end-to-end encryption may interfere with some perimeter-level security processes.
-Protection may have to migrate closer to the desktop level, so ensure desktop security includes Data Loss Prevention (DLP) and web security.
+Ensure desktop security includes data loss prevention and web security.
 You may need to upgrade or reconfigure your firewalls as well.
-Check that your endpoint provider has the full range of controls you require to replace conventional perimeter controls.
+Make sure your endpoint provider has the full range of controls you require to replace conventional perimeter controls.

-- Don’t enable IPv6 until you’re fully ready.
+Don’t enable IPv6 until you’re fully ready.
 Many platforms come with IPv6 enabled by default, but make sure it’s switched off until properly configured.
-Many current firewalls focus exclusively on IPv4 and will not filter IPv6 traffic at all — leaving systems completely exposed.
+Many current firewalls focus exclusively on IPv4 and will not filter IPv6 traffic at all—leaving systems completely exposed.
 Disable unnecessary services and check the ports and protocols used by the services you need.
-I’ve seen numerous customer systems running IPv6 by default, which could allow attackers to bypass their security controls and wreak havoc.
-You can find easy instructions online for enabling/disabling IPv6 on Linux, Mac and Windows.
+Running IPv6 by default could allow attackers to bypass security controls and wreak havoc.